ConvergenceDesignLab/lrng-twine-games/README.md

 ## Concept

-A series of Twine and vanilla HTML/JS/CSS games & tools built pre-2019 (not by @mikewesthad).
+A series of vanilla HTML/JS/CSS games & tools built pre-2019 (maintained by, but not originally created by @mikewesthad).
 I'm archiving them here so that they can be maintained in a versionable way.
 These were produced for [LRNG](https://www.lrng.org/)'s online learning playlists.
 A learning playlist is a collection of learning activities around a theme.

 ## Technical